 DeWayne, 49, is a divorced father living in Philadelphia.
 An accountant, he’s always weighing the financial considerations of every expense.
 He has an HDHP through his employer, and also opts for a hospital indemnity plan.
 Even though his family is healthy, he knows an unexpected hospital stay can run $10,000, and the additional plan would help pay for out-of-pocket expenses like his high medical deductible.

 Not long after, DeWayne’s daughter is hospitalized with appendicitis.
 His hospital plan pays a lump-sum benefit that helps offset her medical bills ― and allows this father to focus on his little girl during her recovery.

 The family depends on Kevin’s income to cover their major expenses.
 Fortunately, he has a short- and long-term disability plan through his employer.
 Kevin will receive 60 percent of his income while he’s out of work, and the family will use savings and reduce expenses to help make up the difference.
 If all goes well, he’ll only need to use his short-term disability plan.
 If complications delay his recovery, he’ll start collecting long-term disability.
-Knowing that his family’s financial needs will mostly be covered may help Kevin worry less and heal faster.
+Knowing that his family’s financial needs will mostly be covered helps Kevin worry less and focus on healing.

 These are some of the insurance choices beyond your medical plan that you may want to consider.
 If you get health insurance through your job, your employer can tell you what additional plans are available to you.
 Some supplemental plans may also be available directly from insurance companies.